Wireless Innovation between Finland and the US (WiFiUS)CONTACTS

 |Wenjing Louemail@example.com||(703) 292-8950||1175|

 |D. Richard Brownfirstname.lastname@example.org||(703) 292-8910||1115|

 Important Information for Proposers

-This NSF solicitation parallels equivalent Tekes and Academy of Finland solicitations.
-Proposals submitted under this solicitation must describe joint research with Finnish counterparts who are requesting funding separately under the Tekes and/or Academy of Finland solicitations.
+This NSF solicitation parallels an equivalent Academy of Finland solicitation.
+Proposals submitted pursuant to this solicitation must describe joint research with Finnish counterparts who are requesting funding separately under the Academy of Finland solicitation.

 REVISIONS AND UPDATES